OSU Wexner Medical Center Chooses HDR for New Hospital Tower

-“We are excited about the potential positive impact this project can have not only for the medical center and the hospital, but also for the city of Columbus,” Bormann said.
+“We are excited about the potential positive impact this project can have not only for the medical centre and the hospital, but also for the city of Columbus,” Bormann said.
 “This patient tower will represent what’s possible for The Ohio State University Wexner Medical Center, but also be representative of the ongoing evolution of the city.
 Ohio State never ceases to seek progress and we are especially motivated to help Wexner Medical Center improve upon an already stellar patient experience.”

 “Our goal is to develop a program that inspires physicians, helps enhance treatment for patients and expresses health excellence to Columbus and the university,” Kowalchuk said.
 “The programming of such a facility should capture and present the brand and culture that is the Ohio State Wexner Medical Center.”

 One important project outlined in the university’s framework plan is the relocation of Cannon Drive, expected to begin in 2017.
-The straightening and elevating of Cannon Drive supports future growth of the university and the medical center by creating 12 acres of developable land, serving as future flood protection, creating an eventual north-south connection between King and Lane Avenues and enhancing green space in the Olentangy River corridor.
+The straightening and elevating of Cannon Drive supports future growth of the university and the medical centre by creating 12 acres of developable land, serving as future flood protection, creating an eventual north-south connection between King and Lane Avenues and enhancing green space in the Olentangy River corridor.

 This project brings together two of the nation’s leading organizations.
 The Ohio State University Wexner Medical Center had seven of its specialties nationally ranked by U.S. News & World Report in 2017.
-Less than 1 percent of hospitals in the country achieved that honor.
+Less than 1 percent of hospitals in the country achieved that honour.
 HDR was again ranked the No. 1 design firm by Modern Healthcare’s Construction and Design Survey for the 14th consecutive year.

 About HDR's Healthcare Experience